 The Preschool Program has received national recognition as one of the best preschool programs in the country.
 In addition, the Office of Indian Education chose the preschool to be a 1995 Showcase winner.
 Preschool education is provided to 80 children on an annual basis.
 The children are given an early start in education efforts by learning academic, social, and recreational skills.
 Since the inception of this program, the children who graduate from the preschool have excelled in their public school education.

-These two programs generate revenue to help maintain the early childhood program of the Wyandotte Nation.
-Our early childhood program is now open year around.
+These programs generate revenue to help maintain the early childhood program of the Wyandotte Nation.
+Our early childhood services are now available year around.